yshavit/java-profiling-breaker/README.md

 In fact, `SpinWork.work` takes almost no time: the JIT is able to optimize away all those empty spin loops.
 It still does have to update the count 1000 times up and 1000 times back down, since `updateCount` is synchronized (escape analysis could one day remove even this, but it doesn't as of late 2013).
 Those 1000 increments and decrements take very little time; but they're _all_ yield points, because of the synchronization.

 Meanwhile, `HardWork.work` takes a lot of time, but doesn't contain any yield points.
-So, even though that's where a lot (possibly even most, depending on your args!) of the time is spent, most profilers will competely miss it.
+So, even though that's where most (depending on your args!) of the time is spent, most profilers will competely miss it.
 The only profiler I know of that does catch it is Solaris Studio Performance Analyzer.